quicwg/base-drafts/draft-ietf-quic-transport.md

 * authenticated negotiation of an application protocol (TLS uses ALPN
   {{?RFC7301}} for this purpose)

-An endpoint verifies support for Explicit Congestion Notification (ECN) in the first packets it sends, as described in {{ecn-validation}}.
+An endpoint verifies support for Explicit Congestion Notification (ECN) by observing whether the ACK frames acknowledging the first packets it sends carry ECN counts, as described in {{ecn-validation}}.

 The CRYPTO frame can be sent in different packet number spaces ({{packet-numbers}}).
 The offsets used by CRYPTO frames to ensure ordered